-1. Girls’ education tends to delay marriage and lead to smaller families
+1. Girls’ education delays early marriage and leads to smaller families

 According to UNFPA, one in every 3 girls in developing countries is married before the age of 18.
 But when a girl in the developing world receives 7 years of education, she marries 4 years later and has 2.2 fewer children.

 Researchers from the World Bank and the International Center for Research on Women examined 15 countries in sub-Saharan Africa (one of the regions of the world that is least conducive to education for girls).
 They found a strong relationship between education and child marriage.
-Each additional year of secondary education reduced the chances of child marriage — defined as being married before the age of 18.
+Each additional year of secondary education reduced the chances of child marriage.

 The study also showed that educated women tend to have fewer children and have them later in life.
 This generally leads to better outcomes for both the mother and her kids, with safer pregnancies and healthier newborns.